NeUQI: Near-Optimal Uniform Quantization Parameter Initialization for Low-Bit LLMs: Experiment

 \subsection{Bit Analysis}

 \paragraph{Integer Constraint}

-We conduct an ablation study on initialization and the integer zero-point constraint, and compare our approach with several improved initialization methods that preserve the integer zero-point constraint, including Min-Max+\footnote{A variant derived from correcting the flawed intuition of Min-Max, as detailed in Appendix~\ref{append:min-max_init}.}, as well as search-based LeanQuant and Int-Search, the latter sharing NeUQI’s loss function~\ref{eq:loss}.
+We conduct an ablation study on initialization and the integer zero-point constraint, and compare our approach with several improved initialization methods that preserve the integer zero-point constraint, including Min-Max+\footnote{A variant derived from correcting the flawed intuition of Min-Max, as detailed in Appendix~\ref{append:min-max_init}.} and MSE\footnote{A legacy MSE-based grid search method implemented in \href{https://github.com/IST-DASLab/gptq/blob/main/quant.py\#L80-L95}{the GPTQ repository}.}, as well as search-based LeanQuant and Int-Search, the latter sharing NeUQI’s loss function~\ref{eq:loss}.
 The differences between LeanQuant and Int-Search are discussed in Appendix~\ref{append:leanquant}.
 As shown in Table~\ref{tab:int-constrain}, these methods improve upon Table~\ref{tab:main-result} but still fall short of NeUQI.
 In the 2-bit setting, NeUQI gains superior results with less than 0.01 increase in average bit-width.
 This suggests that the common integer zero-point assumption is overly restrictive for optimization-based quantization and deserves further study.

 \paragraph{Bit Fairness}

 For channel-wise quantization, removing the integer constraint leads to only a negligible increase in average bit-width.
 In 2-bit quantization with group size 128, the average bit-width is about 2.14 with the constraint and 2.25 without it.
 To ensure fair comparison, we also evaluate methods with the integer constraint at group size 64, which yields an average bit-width of about 2.28.
 As shown in Table~\ref{tab:bit-fair}, NeUQI delivers superior performance even at a lower average bit-width.
 Furthermore, double quantization~\citep{qlora} can further reduce the memory footprint of quantization parameters, mitigating the overhead of removing the integer constraint.